StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Do any of Robinhood’s competitors offer $0 trading?

 Yes.
-E*TRADE, TradeStation, and Charles Schwab, among others, all offer $0 stock trades.
+E*TRADE, TradeStation, and Charles Schwab, among others, all offer $0 stock trades which has quickly become the industry standard among U.S. online brokers.
 Compare Robinhood vs E*TRADE.

 How do I contact Robinhood customer support?